BlockstreamResearch/bip-frost-dkg/README.md

 ### RecPedPop

-RecPedPop is a wrapper around EncPedPop.
+RecPedPop is a wrapper around EncPedPop which also includes the built-in equality check protocol `certifying_Eq`.
 Its advantage is that recovering a signer is securely possible from a single seed and the full transcript of the protocol.
 Since the transcript is public, every signer (and the coordinator) can store it to help recover any other signer.